Jessicamwangi/Password-locker/Readme.md

 #### By Jessica Mwangi
 ## Description

-This is a project  which  manages and stores the login and signup credentials of a user for each account
+This is a project  which  manages and stores the login and signup credentials of a user for each account. it stores the passwords for the user if they don't want to generate a new one.
 ## Setup/Installation Requirements
-To Be able to view this webpage, you need:
+To Be able to view this, you need:

 -To have access to github.